Main focus > WEEE / Electrical (waste) equipment

 If you are affected by these obligations, we can guide you through the implementation process by showing you the requirements step by step and supporting you in introducing necessary measures and processes to comply with the laws and regulations.

-The objective of the WEEE Directive is to support the reduction of waste of natural resources and prevention of environmental pollution.
+The aim of the WEEE Directive is to reduce the waste of natural resources and prevent environmental pollution.

-This Directive replaced Directive 2002/96/EC of the European Parliament and of the Council of 27 January 2003 on waste electrical and electronic equipment (WEEE), which had been in force until then.
+This directive replaced the previous Directive 2002/96/EC of the European Parliament and Council of January 27, 2003 on waste electrical and electronic equipment (WEEE).

-Manufacturers, importers and distributors of electrical and electronic equipment) who place electrical equipment on the market for the first time on a commercial basis are considered to be so-called initial distributors.
+Manufacturers, importers and distributors of electrical and electronic equipment who place electrical equipment on the market for the first time on a commercial basis are considered to be the so-called first distributor.

-According to this directive, a manufacturer is any natural or legal person who places products on the market in an EU member state.
-This can be the manufacturer of the products, but also the reseller, regardless of whether the reseller is established in the respective EU member state or distributes the products from a third country.
+According to the WEE Directive, a producer is any natural or legal person who places products on the market in any EU member state.
+This either can be the producer of the products itself, but also the reseller, irrespective of whether the reseller is established in the respective EU Member State or places on the market of that Member State from a third country.

-In all countries of the EU, you are already obliged to extensively label your electrical appliances.
-In addition, we can advise you on producer responsibility in all EU member states where you have to fulfill further obligations and support and advise you on registration, notification, information obligations and all administrative steps.
+You already have to meet specific labelling requirements for your electrical and electronic equipment in all EU Member States.
+In addition, we can advise you on your producer responsibility in all EU member states where you have to fulfill further obligations and support you on the registration and reporting process as well as any other administrative requirements.

 ECOLOGICON GmbH